A small shrub growing to 1 metre tall by 1.5 metres wide, with an arching / weeping habit.

 It is a hybrid, reported to have come from Leptospermum ‘Pacific Beauty’ (a cultivar of L. polygalifolium) and L. scoparium (Manuka).
 It originated in Wrightco Nursery at Bangalow, NSW, in 1982.

-The leaves are linear and slightly prickly, to 20 mm long by 3 mm wide, and mostly dark green.
+Leptospermum spp. have simple and alternate leaves.
+In this cultivar, the leaves are linear and slightly prickly, to 20 mm long by 3 mm wide, and mostly dark green.
 The new growth can be bright to dark red.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.

-In this species, the flowers are produced solitarily, but in continuous sprays, to 20 mm in diameter, bright pink and then ageing to white, occurring in spring and autumn and spot flowering at other times.
+In this cultivar, the flowers are produced solitarily, but in continuous sprays, to 20 mm in diameter, bright pink and then ageing to white, occurring in spring and autumn and spot flowering at other times.
 It can flower very profusely which has made it popular.

 This cultivar is popular due to its spectacular pink-flowered and weeping form.
 Entire plants can be covered in pink flowers.